Brain Injury Rehabilitation Program

 Common problems after TBI

-Following a mild traumatic brain injury (mTBI, or “concussion”), some people experience persistent problems with their cognitive functioning, such as difficulties with concentration, memory, or problem solving.
+Following even a mild traumatic brain injury (mTBI, or “concussion”), some people experience persistent problems with their cognitive functioning, such as difficulties with concentration, memory, or problem solving.
 These problems are often accompanied by headaches, other persistent pain, dizziness, sensitivity to noise or light, vision problems, and difficulty sleeping.
 Emotional changes such as irritability, depression, and anxiety also are common.
 With all of these problems, it is often extremely difficult to return to any semblance of a normal lifestyle.
 Comprehensive rehabilitation care works to address these various concerns from an integrated and symptom-focused perspective, helping to restore a person’s overall functioning.

 Our Rehabilitation Team